 PE is short-hand for Polyethylene.
 This material is used in the creation of realistic, state-of-the-art trees that are modeled to replicated the appearance of real evergreens.
 Branch specimens are gathered from the forest, molded, and then infused with the PE polymer to create the most lifelike trees on the market.

-A "flocked" tree is adorned with artificial snow for a wintery look.
+- What does the term “flocked” mean?
+A “flocked” tree is adorned with artificial snow for a wintery look.

+- What is the difference between a full and slim tree?
 Full trees are wider in girth, while slim trees have a narrow profile.
 Slim trees are excellent for small or narrow spaces, while full trees become the focal point of grand rooms.

 If your tree has standard incandescent or commercial lighting and you have a strand out, you need to check to see if a bulb is missing or loose.
-You can purchase a Light Keeper Pro (sold at any retailer selling light strands) to check to see if it is a wiring issue, fuse issue or identify where the problem bulb is in a strand.
+You can purchase a Light Keeper Pro (sold at any retailer selling light strands) to check to see if it is a wiring issue or fuse issue or identify where the problem bulb is in a strand.

-Start at the pole center of each tree branch and work your way out to the tip checking every bulb in the section to see if it is loose or missing.
+Start at the pole center of each tree branch, and work your way out to the tip checking every bulb in the section to see if it is loose or missing.
 When you find a burnt bulb, take the husk out of the strand to change the glass bulb.
-If you still cannot get the lights to work our Customer Care team can send a strand of lights to weave into the area where the lights aren’t working.
+If you still cannot get the lights to work, our Customer Care team can send a strand of lights to weave into the area where the lights aren’t working.
 We do not have sections of trees to send out nor do we replace trees that are within the 3-year warranty on lights.

+- Am I able to purchase replacement bulbs?
 We offer free replacement strands for trees under warranty.
 We do not offer single replacement bulbs.
 Your tree will come with several extra bulbs in the accessories kit.

 Step 1: Find the burnt out Christmas light bulb.
 A burnt out bulb is usually pretty easy to spot because it has a black spot in the center or all over.
 Even if the bulb is colored, the burnt out bulb will be black inside.